mjbieren/Coleochaetophyceae_Phylogenomics/Scripts/07_Decontamination/README.md

 On **11 July 2023**, we compiled a comprehensive decontamination database that includes:

-- RefSeq: Bacteria, Archaea, Fungi, Viruses
-- Plastid, Plasmid, Protozoa, Mitochondrial, and Invertebrate genomes
+- **Negative control set (RefSeq)**: Bacteria, Archaea, Fungi, Viruses, Plastid, Plasmid, Protozoa, Mitochondrial, and Invertebrate genomes
-- **Positive control set**: *Coleochaetophyceae* (strain SAG 110.80Mneu)
+- **Positive control set**: *Coleochaetophyceae* (strain SAG 110.80Mneu, as this is the only axenic strain and no reference genome exists at this time)

 To simplify header parsing during classification, we reformatted all FASTA headers using the script [`simplify_headers_for_blastdb.py`](https://github.com/mjbieren/Phylogenomics_klebsormidiophyceae/blob/main/Scripts/07_Decontamination/simplify_headers_for_blastdb.py), developed by Dr. Iker Irrisari: